Iluxmas/resume/Readme.md

 - Projects gallery with filters
 - Language detection - Ru if russian and En if any other

-Project compilation done by Webpack, avaliable via link in the bottom.
+Project bundling done by Webpack, avaliable via link in the top.

 **Next plans**: